 Here's a list of some other websites that operate in the world of comedy.
-We've linked to over 2,000 other sites within our Guides and Profiles, so for specific fan-sites and official websites see our individual guides.
+We've linked to more than 2,000 other sites within our Production Guides and People Profiles, so for specific fan-sites and official websites do browse further.

 Other sites about UK comedy

 Chortle covers the British stand-up scene in quite some depth and with a lot of knowledge.
 It also publishes news about British and American comedy.